XML RSS

 Dig a hole which is more than big enough to take the spread out root of your young tomato plant.
 Tip the plant pot upside down while spreading your fingers around the top of the pot and the plant stem so that the plant can't fall out without you catching it.
 Give the pot a couple of sharp taps on the bottom with a spade or other hard metal tool and it should then release the plant.
 If it doesn't, try squeezing the plant pot gently - this only works with plastic ones of course!

 Put your tomato plants at least 18 inches (45cms) away from each other, preferably more.
-Tomatoes need plenty of light and air to thrive and they wont grow so well if they are crowded.
+Growing tomatoes need plenty of light and air to thrive and they won't grow so well if they are crowded.
 You can always use some of the ground space between to inter-crop small salad plants or basil.
+Basil and carrots are good companion crops to use when growing tomato plants.

 The growing season - various tasks